-Bachelor of Science Degree Program Completion Time: 140 Weeks, Fourteen Quarters Program is offered at the Springfield campus including online.
+Bachelor of Science Degree Program

+Completion Time: 140 Weeks, Fourteen Quarters

 The Exercise, Nutrition and Health Promotion Bachelor Degree Program will provide the student with the skills necessary to plan, develop and implement physical fitness and health programs for individuals, organizations and communities.
 They will be familiar with industry terminology, biomechanics, exercise physiology, rehabilitation, nutrition and management techniques needed to promote healthy lifestyles and health education programs.
 Coursework prepares students for entry-level positions in the areas of exercise physiology, lifestyle and weight management, health education and health promotion.